Oyster River High School: Administration

 The administration of ORHS is led by Principal Rebecca Noe.
 Previously led by Suzanne Filippone, who assumed the role before the 2016–17 school year and until 2021 when she was nominated Assistant Superintendent for ORCSD.
 For the previous three years, Filippone had been Assistant Principal at Spaulding High School in Rochester, New Hampshire, and was hired after the previous ORHS principal, Todd Allen, accepted the position of Assistant Superintendent of Oyster River Cooperative School District.
 She was also a teacher at Berwick Academy.
 The vice-principals of ORHS are Kristen Perron and Mike McCann.
 The current superintendent of the school is Dr. Robert Shaps.

+BP Club

+The BP club at Oyster River is one of the many clubs at the school.
+The BP club combats hypergamy and teaches about many different topics.